jacobkap/ucrbook/docs/16_nibrs_arrestee.md

 ### Residence status

 The first variable we'll look at is the residence status for the arrestee.
 This is residence in the jurisdiction that arrested them and it has nothing to do with residence status or citizenship status in the United States.
 People tend to commit crimes (and are the victims of crimes) very close to where they live, so this provides some evidence for that.
 We don't know where the arrestee lives, but know if they live in the jurisdiction or not.
 This is useful because some areas (e.g. Las Vegas, Washington DC, urban city centers where people commute to work) likely have a lot more people moving into those areas during the day but who live else compared to places like rural towns or suburbs.
-So it's helpful to be able to distinguish locals arrested with people who may be tourists or come into town just to commit the crime.^[In a ridealong I was on a woman who lived over an hour from the city I was in was caught shoplifting clothes.]
+So it's helpful to be able to distinguish locals arrested with people who may be tourists or come into town just to commit the crime.^[In a ride-along I was on, a woman who lived over an hour from the city I was in was caught shoplifting clothes.]

 One thing to be cautious about is that residence status may be an imprecise measure of where someone actually lives.
 How it's defined may differ by agency which could affect comparability across agencies.
-For example, if it's defined as official residence (such as address on a driver's license) that may be incorrect for a sizable share of the population (e.g. many college students live far from where their driver's license address is).^[One another ridealong a man from Florida was arrested for stealing from a local store (in California).]
+For example, if it's defined as official residence (such as address on a driver's license) that may be incorrect for a sizable share of the population (e.g. many college students live far from where their driver's license address is).^[One another ride-along, a man from Florida was arrested for stealing from a local store (in California).]
 If residence status is based on asking the arrestee, they may of course lie to the police.
 There's also the question of how to label people who are truly transient such as homeless people who may move from city to city.
 The FBI defines residence as their legal permanent address though it's unclear how that is handled for people without this info and when people live permanently in a different spot than their legal address.

 Figure \@ref(fig:arresteeResidenceStatus) shows the percent of arrestees in 2022 who were residents or not (or whose status was unknown) of the jurisdiction that arrested them.
 Most people were arrested near where they live, with 56.9% of arrestees being residents, compared with 23.3% not being residents.
 However, about one-fifth of arrestees had an unknown residence status so the percents of resident and non-resident may change dramatically if we didn't have any unknowns.